benhj/knoxcrypt/README.md

 ### Building the GUI

+Update 30/5/16: If you're a mac user, I highly recommend you try out Strongbox -- see [https://github.com/benhj/Strongbox](https://github.com/benhj/Strongbox).
+Might be a little easier than trying to mess around with Qt compilation and sorting out of the library dependencies etc.

+Having said that, the Qt GUI version....

 To build the GUI, first make sure that `libteasafe.a` has been built by issuing the command `make lib` in the top-level build-folder.